scoopex/puppet-ubuntudesktop/README.md

 I use this repo/code to setup my personal workstation/laptop system.
 Puppet is executed in serverless mode using "puppet apply".

+This setup is crafted for Ubuntu 22.04 / Jammy.

 This project is GNU GPLv3 (see LICENCE file).
 Contributions or forks are welcome.

 How to use that setup